skipster1337/brswitch/README.md

 Switching branches is simple and needs no explanation, simply select the option to switch to the required branch.

 # 'Historical' version support
-soon:tm:
+soon™

 # I don't like this.
 How do I get rid of it?
-If you have decided to remove brswitch you can do so by simply removing the script, backing up your mods from the game folders, deleting the `Brick Rigs` and `br_<branch>` folders from `steamapps\common`, then `appmanifest_552100.acf` and `br_<branch>.acf` from `steamapps`.
-If you've never used a historical version your saves are not affected.
+If you have decided to remove brswitch you can do so by following these steps:
+- Remove the `brswitch.bat` script from `steamapps\common`
+- Back up your mods from the game folders
+- Delete the `Brick Rigs` and `br_<branch>` folders from `steamapps\common`
+- Go up a level to the `steamapps` folder
+- Delete `appmanifest_552100.acf` and `br_<branch>.acf` from `steamapps`.

+Currently if you use brswitch your saved creations and game configuration are not affected, however in the future historical version switching will implement separate Saved folders to avoid configuration mismatching.